New Album Out Now Please see here for the album release page

 Uzi Listening are a five-piece instrumental band from East Lancashire.
-Formed in 2012 as an antidote to covers bands, they have been busy writing and performing their own material ever since.
+Formed in 2012 as an antidote to covers bands, they have been busy writing and performing their unique brand of foreground music ever since.
 It's a hard to pin down sound; imagine Duke Ellington playing krautrock with Kraftwerk.

 The Long Version

 Uzi Listening started in 2011 when brasstronaut Jimmy Fletcher enrolled drummer Pete Willetts, piano/keyboard player Gareth Cooper and fusion guitarist Geoff Senior to ‘play a bit of jazz’.
 Fueled by a mutual disinterest of everything tribute, it became clear right away that they had to write their own tunes.
 With the quick addition of Sam H-M on bass, the Uzi Listening sound was created.
 A rich vein of composing ensued, with ideas colliding from each of the band members disparate styles.
 The result: a tightly-knit set of truly original material.

 Uzi Listening are synonymous with Rossendale.
 Looming in the mist like stone chimneys or wet sheep.
 All members have years of involvement in the local scene before gravitating together into the cohesive Uzi core.

 With tendrils spanning Bacup to Ramsbottom via Burnley & Blackburn, Uzi are steeped in local musical involvement.
 Be it playing and writing in a myriad of audio ventures, or running decades of memorable gigs at venues across the valley as promoters, coaxing luminaries from across the pond in Atlanta and Boise to tread our mossy cobbles, supplying the sound systems that have rocked Rossendale or supporting Mexico's finest jazz fusioneers in a little club in Rawtenstall.